GLOBAL MARKETS-Dollar, gold rise as economy suggests Fed move

 global equity markets were mostly flat.

-output grew in July at its fastest pace so far this year, the
+factory output grew in July at its fastest pace so far this

 Mining stocks rose on the Chinese data.
 In London an index